Keparoo/kepweb/README.md

 - Explore JS line-clamp options to solve Safari compatibility issues
 - Write a toast component
-- Python Video filename project
+- Implement Python Video filename project
 - Create a description page for each project
 - Create more project screenshots
 - Link to kep.design